canfar/openstack-sandbox/doc/OpenStack_identity.md

 ## Domain configuration

-If, indeed, CANFAR cloud providers create a domain that we can administer, some server-side configuration work needs to be done.

-One possibility is for an external CANFAR Keystone instance (which in turn uses an LDAP back end) to be added as a [domain-specific driver](http://docs.openstack.org/developer/keystone/configuration.html#domain-specific-drivers) in the configuration for the Keystone instance of a particular cloud.
-Since this Keystone instance requires unique user and group IDs, it will dynamically build up a local mapping for all users to the domains in which they reside (i.e., after the first time a user is authenticated, it will subsequently know that a given CANFAR user **X** should be authenticated in the CANFAR domain).
-The page above notes that **this feature will only be available in the Juno release**.
+If CANFAR is granted a domain that can be self-administered, it may be possible to add/remove CANFAR users, create flavours (for batch processing, etc.) without requiring additional server-side configuration.
+If a prototype needs to be set up, see [this guide](http://www.florentflament.com/blog/setting-keystone-v3-domains.html) for details on setting up domains, designating domain administrators, and managing resources within domains (there is a two-step bootstrap process which must be followed).

+### Domain-specific Keystone drivers

+The **next** release of OpenStack (Juno) will have a feature that is very useful: [domain-specific drivers](http://docs.openstack.org/developer/keystone/configuration.html#domain-specific-drivers).
-However, there is a *Key New Feature* in the [IceHouse release notes](https://wiki.openstack.org/wiki/ReleaseNotes/Icehouse#OpenStack_Identity_.28Keystone.29) for **OpenStack Identity (Keystone)** which mentions ```Additional plugins are provided to handle external authentication via REMOTE_USER with respect to single-domain versus multi-domain deployments.``` See [this page](http://docs.openstack.org/developer/keystone/external-auth.html) for further information regarding external authentication with Keystone.
+This would enable the cloud provider to completely delegate auhorization within that domain to our LDAP back end.
+Note that there is a *Key New Feature* in the [IceHouse release notes](https://wiki.openstack.org/wiki/ReleaseNotes/Icehouse#Key_New_Features_5) for **OpenStack Identity (Keystone)** which mentions ```Additional plugins are provided to handle external authentication via REMOTE_USER with respect to single-domain versus multi-domain deployments.``` However, this feature does not seem to apply to the domain-specific problem.
+See [this page](http://docs.openstack.org/developer/keystone/external-auth.html) for further information regarding external authentication with Keystone.

-Next, an initial configuration needs to be made using *default policy files* for the default, non multi-domain installation.
-After creating an **admin domain** and **cloud admin** user, you can switch to the ```policy.v3cloudsample.json``` with multi-domain support.
-See [this guide](http://www.florentflament.com/blog/setting-keystone-v3-domains.html) for details on setting up domains, designating domain administrators, and managing resources within domains.
-Another good resource is [this page](http://www.mirantis.com/blog/manage-openstack-projects-using-domains-havana/) which also describes some of the integration with the Horizon dashboard.
+### Alternatives to domain-specific Keystone drivers

+* It may be possible to configure an **IceHouse** Keystone to support multiple identity provides using [Shibboleth](https://shibboleth.net/), according to the [IceHouse release notes](https://wiki.openstack.org/wiki/ReleaseNotes/Icehouse#Key_New_Features_5).
+This feature is also mentioned in [this presentation](http://dolphm.com/openstack-juno-design-summit-outcomes-for-keystone/) (see Identity Federation).
+From that same presentation, they also describe the future of hierarchical tenants which will probably replace the currently flat concepts of domains and projects.

+* It is possible to configure **stacked authorization** which uses an LDAP server as a fallback if a user cannot be located in the local SQL database.
+[This blog post](http://www.mattfischer.com/blog/?p=576) describes the method using this [GitHub project](https://github.com/SUSE-Cloud/keystone-hybrid-backend).

+* If CANFAR has an administrative user that is capable of creating new users, it would be possible to write an **agent for populating the cloud providers identity service** with CANFAR users (i.e., by issuing **keystone** commands as the domain admin user).